-Reference committee hearing: see report of Reference Committee on Code Modernization.
+Reference committee hearing: see report of Reference Committee on Amendments to Constitution and Bylaws.

 HOUSE ACTION: REFERRED

 As the Council on Ethical and Judicial Affairs has previously reported [1], in 2008 it began a project to comprehensively review the AMA's foundational document, the Code of Medical Ethics, and update the Opinions that interpret AMA Principles of Medical Ethics.
 The Council's goal was to ensure that the Code's ethical guidance keeps pace with the demands of a changing world of medical practice.
 This project represents the first such thoroughgoing review in more than 50 years.